TendrilApps/tendrils-cli/docs/configuration.md

 # General
+> **Warning:**
+> Tendrils is still quite new and the configuration is subject to change.
+Expect it to break in the future.

 - Configuration can occur at the repo level using the [`tendrils.json`](#tendrilsjson) file, or at the global level using the [`global-config.json`](#global-configjson) file
 - Flexibility is a core focus to accomodate many different use cases across many systems
+    - It can be as complex as you like by combining profiles, environment variables, filters, multiple repos, etc.

 # `tendrils.json`
 - Specifies all of the files and directories to be considered as tendrils